 The P.T.A. works in conjunction with the Board of Trustees, organising fundraising projects to provide the excellent facilities of our school, ultimately for your child.
 It also organises events where parents, teachers and children can meet and get to know each other in relaxed social gatherings.
 P.T.A. members are also available to help the school when called upon.
 There is an ‘open’ committee.
 If you would like to support the PTA. please contact the Chairperson.

 The school is always open to parents but a number of opportunities are arranged for dialogue to take place.
 Parent/Teacher Conferences March & August.
 Written reports to parents July and December.
-Each child has a ‘sharing book’ in which they record samples of their work throughout the year.
-The books form part of our assessment programme and give the child, the parents and teachers ready examples of progress being made across the curriculum.
-The books go home three times a year for your observation and comment.
-Please give your children all the encouragement you can as they progress with their learning.
-Newsletters are sent home with the eldest in the family fortnightly.
+Newsletters are sent home with the eldest in the family weekly and digital copies can also be located here.
 The newsletters will be supplemented with notices and information as necessary.